 We believe that progress toward economic and racial justice can happen at the state level.

 In our home state of Illinois, we're advancing justice and opportunity through both defensive and offensive policy advocacy.
 Among the bills we’re championing this legislative session (June 2018 updates in bold):

 Ensuring Fair and Just Fiscal Policies.We need fiscal policies that ensure all of our communities in Illinois thrive.
 But unfortunately, Illinois’s regressive, unfair tax system and recent record-long budget crisis have devastated the state, harming most the millions of Illinoisans living in or on the brink of poverty.
 The bipartisan budget that the General Assembly passed last summer was a vital step to staunch the bleeding and get the state back on the right track, but Illinois desperately needs a long-term solution—and it needs it now.

 Everyone should have access to high quality, affordable healthcare.
 In Illinois and all throughout the country, the Affordable Care Act and Medicaid have helped ensure that tens of millions of people get the healthcare they need to lead healthy lives.
 Unfortunately, the Trump Administration has begun encouraging state governments to reduce access to care through harmful and counterproductive waivers of federal law, including adding administrative barriers dressed up as “work requirements” for Medicaid eligibility.
 The Protect Our Care Bill would require the Illinois General Assembly to approve any waivers proposed by the Governor's office that would affect coverage under the ACA or Medicaid, ensuring any attempts to restrict access to healthcare are open to public debate and scrutiny.
-UPDATE: The Protect Our Care Bill has passed out of both chambers of the Illinois General Assembly and awaits Governor Rauner’s signature.
+UPDATE: Both chambers passed HB 4165, but Governor Rauner vetoed the measure.
+The Shriver Center will continue fighting for equity and justice in healthcare.